Spreading of droplets under various gravitational accelerations: Results

 \subsection{Shadowgraphy}

-Exemplary shadowgraphy images of carpobol dispersion droplets are shown in Fig.~\ref{fig:droplets}.
-The images are taken are various times after the start of the fluid deposition; note that the first image is taken still during the deposition phase.
-The images labeled $1g$ and $\mu g$ are from on-ground and microgravity repetitions of the experiment under the same parameters.
-Visual inspection of the images already demonstrates the effect of hydrostatic pressure in the $1g$ experiment, flattening the droplet while under $\mu g$ conditions it retains much more of its initial ``dome'' shape.
+Exemplary shadowgraphy images of Carpobol solution droplets are shown in Figure~\ref{fig:droplets}.
+The images are taken at various times after the start of the fluid deposition; note that extrusion is not complete at the time when the first image is taken.
+The images labeled $1g$ and $\mu g$ are respectively from on-ground and microgravity repetitions of the experiment under the same parameters.
+Visual inspection of the images already demonstrates the effect of hydrostatic pressure in the $1g$ experiment, flattening the droplet while under microgravity conditions it retains its initial dome-like shape.

-The simplest quantity to extract from the shadowgraphy experiment is the radius of the droplet as a function of time, $R(t)$.
+The simplest quantity to extract from the shadowgraphy experiment is the radius of a droplet as a function of time, $R(t)$, easily accessible by image analysis.
 Figure~\ref{fig:radii} shows exemplary evolutions of $R(t)$, where $t = \SI{0}{\s}$ is the time at which extrusion effectively starts.
+The droplets' volume is estimated using the \texttt{Sessile Drop Analysis} Python algorithm by~\citeauthor{vanGorcum2022}~\cite{vanGorcum2020, vanGorcum2022}.
+Eight experiments are represented: in Fig.~\ref{fig:radii}a, droplets of fluid c.2 ($\tau_0=\SI{9}{\pascal}$) are analyzed; in Fig.~\ref{fig:radii}b, data corresponding to fluid c.5 ($\tau_0=\SI{35}{\pascal}$) is shown.
+The four curves in each graph correspond to two droplet sizes (characteristic lengths $\mathcal{L}$ of approx.~\SI{4.5}{\mm} and \SI{10}{\mm}; orange respectively green symbols in Fig.~\ref{fig:radii}a, and red respectively blue symbols in Fig.~\ref{fig:radii}b), under Earth gravity and microgravity (full and empty marks, respectively).
+Besides the graphs, Fig.~\ref{fig:radii} shows images of the analyzed droplets, at a time well inside the stationary regime of $R(t)$.

-In the case of Fig.~\ref{fig:radii}, the radius is evaluated from the side views of droplets (similar to the ones shown in Fig.~\ref{fig:droplets}) of Fluid c.5, the Carbopol solution highest yield stress.
-The four curves correspond to two droplets sizes (characteristic lengths $\mathcal{L}$ of \SI{1.7}{\cm} and \SI{0.87}{\cm}, respectively blue and red symbols), under Earth gravity and microgravity (respectively full and empty marks).
+The data demonstrate the influence of gravity on the droplet spreading clearly, where in both cases, the fluid spreads faster in the presence of gravitationally-induced hydrostatic pressure.

-The data demonstrate the influence of gravity on the droplet spreading clearly: in both cases, the fluid spreads faster in the presence of gravitationally-induced hydrostatic pressure.
-In other words, the experiment is performed in a regime where $\mathcal B>0$ in the presence of gravity, and $\mathcal B=0$ is achieved keeping all material parameters constant but eliminating gravity.
+Because for a yield stress fluid, the spreading stops at a finite droplet radius, there results a finite apparent macroscopic contact angle between the surface-wetting layer and the droplet, even if both are of the same fluid (and furnish zero microscopic contact angle).
+The apparent contact angle $\theta$ between the droplet and the precursor layer depends on the material properties, and it is also modified by the gravitational environment.
+We have extracted $\theta$ by image analysis~\cite{vanGorcum2020, vanGorcum2022} from the shadowgraphy images presented in Fig.~\ref{fig:radii}a and~\ref{fig:radii}b as I to IV: from local linear fits to the droplet profile, the value corresponding to the maximum slope is taken as the apparent contact angle.
+These values are reported in Figure~\ref{fig:contact angle}.